 The PADI certification is an awesome experience where you are going to learn skills that you will use for many years.
 During the pool session, you learn how to set up and maintain your dive gear, including how to prepare your mask, wetsuit and fins.
 You will then learn several skills in the shallow water, like swimming with your gear or exchanging air with your buddy.
 Because we only take small groups, you get plenty of 1-to-1 time with your instructor to learn those skills and you do not waste time waiting for a big group!

 The dives, that follow the pool session, are there for you to practice those important skills and get comfortable underwater.
 You will surprised how natural it gets after only a few dives!

-But the best part of the shore dive is that we take time to explore the underwater world, look at fish and talk about what you have seen.
+The best part of learning to scuba dive in Perth is diving off Rottnest Island.
+We take time to explore the underwater world, look at fish and talk about what you have seen.
 Rottnest Island offers a beautiful underwater playground.
 There is caves, canyon and mountain pinnacles underwater that you would never have imagine.
 You can see the gorgeous Western Blue Devil, the funny damsel fish and plenty of other sea creatures.

 - Dive independently with a buddy

 - Respond to any accident happening during a dive